 - There is no documentary record about Hitler between September 16 and his first registered night at the Meidlung shelter in December of 1909, including any records within a police register, an obligatory mean of the period in Vienna.
 This implies a strong possibility that Hitler did not have a registered accommodation within these three months of 1909.

-- Adolf had received his orphan’s pension until 1911 and he was under one obvious obligation to inform Josef Mayrhofer, his guardian, with the actual address for the money (25 Kronen) to be sent in Vienna.
+- Adolf had received his orphan’s pension until 1911 and he was under one obvious obligation to inform Josef Mayrhofer, his guardian, of the actual address for the money (25 Kronen) to be sent to Vienna.
 This fact does not stand against the possibility of Hitler being homeless, as he could state any address to get money.

 During the next months, Hitler did learn the meaning of poverty.
 His later recollection that autumn 1909 had been ‘an endlessly bitter time’ was not an exaggeration.
 All his savings had now vanished.
 He must have left some address with his guardian for his orphan’s pension of 25 Kronen to be sent to Vienna each month.
 But that was not enough to keep body and soul together.

 While making academic maneuvering between Hitler’s own recalls, Kubizek’s memoirs, and a number of indirect sources, Kershaw admits that Adolf Hitler still had no sexual relations at the time of leaving Vienna back in 1913.
 Along with that, Ian Kershaw rejects the after-war speculations about Hitler’s homosexuality, sexual dysfunctions, or gender-based violence as myths that have no in common with reality.